Crypto Facilities is a 24/7 trading platform that strives to reach 100% uptime and connectivity for clients.

 This can be useful for users who do not want to handle the schedule downtime notifications and would rather let the system cancel all their open orders if the network is down.

-This is a period after downtime when the platform has returned, which allows the user to perform only two functions:
+This is a period after downtime when the platform has returned, which allows the client to perform only two functions:

 - Cancel existing open orders